On the Way to Inbox: Email Authentication and Infrastructure

 Below are the most important things in the sending infrastructure and sender authentication you should take into account.

-Many lower volume senders switch to a dedicated IP address with the email service provider in order they can control their reputation.
+Many lower volume senders switch to a dedicated IP address with the email service provider to control their reputation.

-If you get a new dedicated IP address and send a million emails from it, you’re going to run into a lot of issues (spam folder placements, IP blacklisting, bad reputation, etc.).
-It is very very difficult to recover the reputation of the IP.
+If you get a new dedicated IP address and headfirst send a million emails from it, you’re going to run into a lot of issues (spam folder placements, IP blacklisting, bad reputation, etc.).
+It is extremely difficult to recover the reputation of the IP.

 Thus, when you get a new dedicated IP address, you need to take your time and warm it up.
-The warm-up process means that you start sending small volumes slowly increasing the volume until you reach the desired volume per day.
+The warm-up process means that you start sending small volumes slowly increasing the amount until you reach the desired quantity per day.

 The warm-up process helps to show yourself as a consistent sender and build a reputation for your IP.
 It is recommended to send emails to your most active recipients during the warm-up process.
 Positive user engagement will add more points to your reputation.